Bensas/RustNESs/plan.md

 - When the CPU writes to address 0x4016 or 0x4017, the internal register of the controller is updated with the current pressed/unpressed value of the 8 buttons.
 - After that, the CPU can read 8 consecutive times to address 0x4016 or 0x4017 to receive, one by one, the pressed/unpressed value of each button.

-# Phase 8: Performance improvements -> Turned into cycle accuracy
+# Phase 8: Performance improvements -> Turned into cycle accuracy [COMPLETE]

 - We've measured frame render time at ~100ms, which is not good enough.
 Additionally, DK takes ages to get from the menu screen to the in-game screen, and SMB doesn't even ever get to the in-game screen.
 - I tried removing clock-cycle accuracy, but performance decreased.